In the coastal town of Furore where the rocks rise vertically over the sea on the Amalfi coast, Marisa Cuomo’s vineyard is located.

 The wines are aged in an old wine cellar dug into the dolomitic-limestone rock.

 Marisa Cuomo produces about 100,000 bottles a year.
 The grape varieties are indigenous of the Furore DOC zone: Falanghina and Biancolella are used to make Furore Bianco, while Per ‘e Palummo and Aglianico is used to make Furore Rosso.

-This video which is in Italian gives you an amazing insight into the area of Furore, the importance of terrior, and the dedication that has made Marisa Cuomo wines win many awards.
+The following videos gives you an amazing insight into the area of Furore, the importance of terrior, and the dedication that has made Marisa Cuomo wines win many awards.